Nesstark/ButWorseProject/README.md

 - [A guide on using the new AI Navigation package in Unity 2022 LTS and above](https://discussions.unity.com/t/a-guide-on-using-the-new-ai-navigation-package-in-unity-2022-lts-and-above/371872)

 ## AI Engines Used
-- ChatGPT
+- ChatGPT - Used for script creation and bug fixes.
-- GitHub Copilot
+- GitHub Copilot - Used for bug fixes, and small implementations here and there.

 ## Packages Used
 - [RPG/FPS Game Assets for PC/Mobile (Industrial Set v3.0)](https://assetstore.unity.com/packages/3d/environments/industrial/rpg-fps-game-assets-for-pc-mobile-industrial-set-v3-0-101429)